alexis-moins/pm/README.md

 ```
 $ pm

-pm - Project manager built on top of tmux
+Project manager built on top of tmux

 Usage:
-  pm COMMAND
-  pm [COMMAND] --help | -h
-  pm --version | -v
+  pm [command]

-Commands:
-  help     Show help about a command
-  dir      Show projects' root directory
-  space    Create, delete or list spaces
-  link     Create a link to this script
-  update   Update to the latest version
-  tmux     Commands for tmux integration
-  env      Show environment information

-PROJECT Commands:
+Project Commands:
-  new      Create a new empty project
   clone       Clone a remote git repository
+  list        List projects in all spaces
   open        Open a project in a tmux session
-  filter   Filter projects by name
-  list     List projects

-Options:
-  --help, -h
-    Show this help

-  --version, -v
-    Show version number

-Environment Variables:
-  PM_INSTALL
-    Directory where the repository was cloned
-    Default: ~/.pm

-  PM_HOME
-    Directory where the projects will be managed
-    Default: ~/dev

-  PM_LINK
-    Directory where the script will be linked
-    Default: ~/.local/bin
+Additional Commands:
+  completion  Generate the autocompletion script for the specified shell
+  help        Help about any command
+  home        Show the pm home directory
+  new         Create a new empty project
+  space       Create, delete and list spaces

+Flags:
+  -h, --help      help for pm
+  -v, --version   version for pm
 ```